 Thank you for your interest in performing at a Music in Common event.
-Please read the Artist Agreement below.
-Completing and submitting the Artist Request form indicates that you agree to all terms in the Agreement.
+Please check our calendar for a list of upcoming events.
+Then, read the Artist Agreement below before completing the Request to Perform.
+Be sure to specify which upcoming event at which you'd like to perform.

 While we do our best to accommodate as many requests as possible, submission of this form does not constitute a confirmation of your participation.
-You will be contacted either way.
+We will contact you either way.
+THANK YOU for you interest in being a part of our mission!

 Thank you for your interest in participating in a Music in Common event.
 By submitting your request to perform you agree to the following terms.